 A smart home hub, such as Homey, combines all the different wireless technologies out there and makes your devices work together.
 This takes away a great deal of frustration on the consumer’s end.

 It combines devices from different manufacturers, brands and technologies into a single system.
 This means one single Smart Home App to control everything.
-One system you can create all your scenarios in.
+One system you can create all your smart scenarios in.
 Also, you no longer have to limit your future purchases to the brands or technologies you already own.
 Smart home systems offer you all the freedom in the world.
 In some sense, you regain control over your own situation and desires.

 Everyone has their own idea of a perfect morning routine.
 Some people love waking up to their favourite music, others want to listen to the news during their breakfast.
 A smart home offers users the possibility to make their devices act just the way they like, regardless of brands and technologies.
 Create smart schedules for your devices, and let devices react upon each other.